gwastro/pycbc/docs/ahope/weekly_ahope.rst

     pegasus-run  /usr1/ahnitz/log/ahnitz/pegasus/weekly_ahope/run0011

-If the workflow runs successfully you will find the output under your html directory some time later.
+If the workflow runs successfully, you will find the output under your html directory some time later.

 -----------------------------------------
-Monitor and Debug the Worklfow
+Monitor and Debug the Workflow
 -----------------------------------------

 To monitor the above workflow, one would run::